 A lecture course that provides an introduction to the anatomical and physiological study of the human endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, and urinary systems, as well as reproduction and development.
-Three lecture hours per week.
 Does not apply toward any nursing program.

 1524 Principles of Anatomy and Physiology II Lecture and Laboratory.
 (4) Prerequisite: BIO 1514 or 1513 and BIO 1511 with a grade of "C" or better.